SarahAllenReed/truckstopcoffee/content/post/misc_truckstopupdate.md

 * Modified the sidebar to put "blog posts" and "photo rolls" in separate lists.
 I'm going to be doing a lot more photo roll posts so this was kind of necessary to keep things clean.
 * Implimented [1337box](https://vimuser.org/1337box.html) on the Photo Roll pages.
 * Uploaded Photo Rolls 6-11, and post 19.
-Lots of photos!
+I know I'm late on the radio schedule, but I brought lots of photos!
 * Added as many friends as I could think of to the Links page, as well as my RSS feed list and Freetube subscription list.
 * Added the Main Site update log.
 * Added and edited the FAQ again.
 * Uploaded an actual photo of myself to the About page.
 * Added in "Share To Mastodon" and "Share By Email" buttons.

+### December 19, 2023

+* hahahah finally uploaded post 20.
+We're back to being half a month late on the radio schedule, but it's the holidays so what can you do.
+* Uploaded Photo Roll 13 as well.
+* I have some other stuff to upload hopefully tomorrow or later this week but I want to have this out before tonight's show so here ya go

+---

 ## Todo List